 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

 Is CBD legal?The 2018 Farm Bill removed hemp from the legal definition of marijuana in the Controlled Substances Act.
-This made some hemp-derived CBD products with less than 0.3 percent THC federally legal.
-However, CBD products containing more than 0.3 percent THC still fall under the legal definition of marijuana, making them federally illegal but legal under some state laws.
+This made some hemp-derived CBD products with less than 0.3% THC federally legal.
+However, CBD products containing more than 0.3% THC still fall under the legal definition of marijuana, making them federally illegal but legal under some state laws.
 Be sure to check state laws, especially when traveling.
 Also, keep in mind that the FDA has not approved nonprescription CBD products, and some products may be inaccurately labeled.

-- Best for arthritis: Charlotte’s Web Arthritis Aches and Pain Relief Ointment
+- Best for joint pain: Charlotte’s Web Arthritis Aches and Pain Relief CBD Ointment | Skip to review

-- Best tincture: CBDistillery Full Spectrum CBD Oil Tincture
+- Best low dose tincture: CBDistillery Relief + Relax Broad Spectrum CBD Oil | Skip to review

-- Best roll-on: ReBotanicals Menthol Muscle Rub With CBD
+- Best roll-on: ReBotanicals Menthol Muscle Rub with CBD | Skip to review